subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 The original Active Inference framework is based on the minimization of a probabilistic quantity, namely the VFE.
 The question arises if it can be re-cast in the language of EBMs, so that its operation can be understood to be as a result of minimization of the interaction energy between nodes.
 This is discussed in the following sections, but first we will show how EBMs can be used to model DPP systems.

-## Models for Direct Predictive Processing Using EBM/Diffusions
+## Models for Prediction Using EBM/Diffusions

-The  Direct Predictive Processing or DPP framework tells us that both perception and planning abilities in living organisms is crtically dependent on their ability to build a world model, as captured by the conditional probability distribution $p(y_{n+1}|y_{\le n}, a_n)$ and in this section I will show how EBMs can be used to model this distribution.
+The  Latent State based Predictive Processing LPP framework tells us that both perception and planning abilities in living organisms is crtically dependent on their ability to build a world model, as captured by the conditional probability distribution $p(x_{n+1}|x_n, a_n)$ and in this section I will show how EBMs can be used to model this distribution.
 As we saw in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html), EBMs can be implemented using diffusion models and this is the approach that we will pursue.

 I am going to do a step by step illustration of how EBMs can be used to model conditional probability distributions and the resulting sampling process.